-The LDAP Configuration panel in Nexus Open Source contains sections to manage User Element Mapping and Group Element Mapping in the User and Group Settings tab.
-These configuration sections are located in a separate panel called User and Group Settings in Nexus Professional.
-This panel provided a User & Group Templates drop down displayed in Figure 8.5, “User & Group Templates Selection Drop Down” that will adjust the rest of the user interface based on your template selection.
+The LDAP Configuration panel in Nexus Repository Manager OSS contains sections to manage User Element Mapping and Group Element Mapping in the User and Group Settings tab.
+These configuration sections are located in a separate panel called User and Group Settings in Nexus Repository Manager.
+This panel provided a User & Group Templates drop-down displayed in Figure 8.3, “User and Group Templates Selection Drop Down” that will adjust the rest of the user interface based on your template selection.

-The User Element Mapping displayed in Figure 8.6, “User Element Mapping” has been prepopulated by the Active Directory selection in the template drop down and needs to be configured as required by your LDAP server.
+The User Element Mapping displayed in Figure 8.4, “User Element Mapping” has been prepopulated by the Active Directory selection in the template drop-down and needs to be configured as required by your LDAP server.
 The available fields are:

 - Base DN